 - How the repurposing of the content will affect the potential market.

 There are a lot of gray areas when it comes to social media copyright.
 Young influencers are especially at risk of their content being stolen for a profit.
 These social media users enter into deals with little or no business experience, risking all of their content for the promise of a substantial paycheck.

 Influencers should be cautious of how their content is being used to prevent others from profiting from their hard work.
 When you post content on social media, social media sites do not own the rights to your content.
 Rather, you are giving the platform you post on consent to reuse your content, but only to a certain extent.

 Fortunately for influencer marketers, there are sites out there that have privacy policies in place that protect your content from copyright issues.
 Platforms that help to protect the content influencers publish include:

-Influencer marketing is a growing industry with an expectation of becoming a $5-$10 billion dollar market by 2020.
+Influencer marketing is a fast-growing industry.
 Whether you’re new to the influencer game or you’re looking to step up security, there are ways you can protect your content as an influencer.

 Watermarks are a faint design applied that designates the original creator of the work.
 Often, photographers will use watermarks to ensure no one can take credit for the photos they publish online.